anyfiddle/sysbox-pods-preview/README.md

 The Sysbox pods feature enables deployment of Kubernetes (K8s) pods using the [Sysbox](https://github.com/nestybox/sysbox) runtime.

-With Sysbox, K8s can deploy strongly isolated (rootless) pods that can act as container-based "VMs", capable of seamlessly running systemd, Docker, and even Kubernetes in them.
+With Sysbox, K8s can deploy strongly isolated (rootless) pods that can run not just microservices, but also workloads such as systemd, Docker, and even K8s, seamlessly.

+You can use Sysbox for improving the security of your K8s pods and for deploying VM-like environments inside pods (quickly and efficiently, without actually using virtual machines).

 Prior to Sysbox, running such pods required using privileged pods and very complex pod setups and entrypoints.
 This is insecure (privileged pods allow